From Young's Lattice to Coinvariants

-In the second part of the paper, we apply the weight basis to relate the regular representation to the space of coinvariants, obtained by dividing out symmetric functions from the algebra of polynomials in $n$ variables.
-This too is grounded in two main ideas: \begin{enumerate} \item The regular representation $\mathbb{C}[S_n]$ has a natural realization in polynomials in $n$ variables having multi-degree $(0, 1, \ldots , n-1)$, with the left action of $S_n$ corresponding to permuting variables in terms of their indices as usual, and the right action corresponding to permuting variables in terms of their degrees.
+In Section \ref{sec_grading_iso}, we use the weight basis decomposition to relate the regular representation to the space of coinvariants.
+We realize the regular representation $\mathbb{C}[S_n]$ in homogeneous polynomials in $n$ variables having multi-degree $(0, 1, \ldots , n-1)$, with monomials corresponding to (delta functions of) permutations, the left action of $S_n$ corresponding to permuting variables in terms of their indices as usual, and the right action corresponding to permuting variables in terms of their degrees.